Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Jungle Pool

-When surrounded by dense planting instead of open space.
-Let palms and large-leaf plants lean inward to soften the edges.
-Keep the water shape simple, then use greenery to do the visual work.
+Let palms and large-leaf plants lean in toward the water to soften all those hard edges.
+Keep the actual water shape simple and let the greenery do the visual work.

-This approach suits enclosed back gardens where privacy and atmosphere matter more than swimming space.
+This approach is perfect for enclosed back gardens where creating atmosphere matters more than having space to swim laps.

 @craigreynolds.design